-St. Peter’s Soup Kitchen has been serving the West Side Community of the City of Rochester since 1982, when our program was founded by Father Richard Czierwin, SS.CC.
+St. Peter’s Kitchen has been serving the Westside of Rochester since 1982, when our program was founded by Father Richard Czerwien, SS.CC.

-We started out as a once a week as a Saturday soup and sandwich program.
-Today we serve a well-balanced lunch to an average 140 people a day, Monday through Friday.
-Our guests come from all walks of life; many have troubles with addiction, mental illness, physical illness, lost homes and low wage earnings.
-We are a non-referral agency meaning anyone who walks through our doors are welcome to share in a meal.
+We started as a once-a-week Saturday soup and sandwich program.
+Today we serve a well-balanced lunch to 200+ people a day, Monday through Friday.
+Our guests come from all walks of life; many face issues related to addiction, mental & physical illness, homelessness, and severe poverty.
+We are a non-referral agency meaning anyone who walks through our door is welcome.

-Most food programs in our area require income documentation in order to be served.
-We feel there should be a few programs in the city that are open to all.
+Some food programs require income documentation in order to be served.
+We feel basic, life-giving services like food and compassion should be open to all people.

-Over the past 35 years, we have been building a strong and connected community and have gained the trust of the people who we serve.
-We have become a pillar in the community and we recognize our unique ability to act as a base to start expanding our programs to address the root causes of the devastating poverty that the majority of our guests experience.
-We’ve started on that path last year when we began St. Peter’s Garden of Love in partnership with Foodlink as well as being a host to Foodlink’s many course offerings aimed at building Food Security and Knowledge.
+For over 40 years, we’ve fostered a strong and connected community, gaining the trust of the people we serve and the community.
+St. Peter’s is considered a pillar in the neighborhood, recognized for our unique ability as a community center eager to adjust & expand to address the root causes of devastating poverty and burdensome hunger that many of our guests experience.
+We started on that path when we began St. Peter’s Garden of Love as well as expanding our pantry program to the Westside Farmer’s Market at St. Monica’s Church on Genesee Street.